Welcome back! I hope you had a great Easter break and I hope the children are excited to get started on our new topic about the Monarchy.

 The children loved reading this poem and discussed what their favourite parts were.
 Year 3 learnt about personification and what this means.
 We discussed how the author had given the city human like features.
 Year 3 highlighted where they could see evidence of this.

 Following this, the children used an ipads to alternative words for city sleeping, eating, dancing and crying.
 They used these words to help them plan a poem based on a city from one they had read.
 The children loved coming up with their own personification.
-Once the children were happy with their plans they wrote their own poems, edited them and then finally published them to be displayed.
-The children performed their poems to the rest of the class and took great pride in publishing their final piece.
+Once the children were happy with their plans they wrote their own poems and edited them.
+The children performed their poems to the rest of the class and took great pride in their poetry.

 We have been lots of KIRFs practise in class and outside.
 This not only get our brains active but our bodies too.
 We love playing against one another to practise our times tables.
 We use the dice in class to multiply to the two numbers together.
 We have been challenging ourselves to be resilient and roll 3 dice to multiply.
 The children also loved practising their times tables by playing connect 4, hoop hop and tiggy triangles.
 Activities like this are the perfect way to practise some core maths skills which can be applied in all other areas of maths so we’ll keep revisiting recalling times tables facts each week to ensure we are fully secure and versatile.